 • Charter teams are held to a minimum performance standard.
 If a Charter team finishes in the bottom three of the owner standings among all 36 Charter teams for three consecutive years, NASCAR has a right to remove the charter.

-• Organizations now have a hard cap of four cars; there will be no fifth car for rookie drivers.
+• Organizations now have a hard cap of four cars; there no longer is a the ability to run a fifth car for rookie drivers.